ca0v/html-lab/README.md

 # html-lab

+I am interested in learning about accessibility in HTML.
 Here I will explore HTML-only concepts and functionality.
-Off the top of my head I'm thinking embedded video, date pickers and accessibility, but I will explore tags I am not familiar with and tags that have contextual importance.
+See the [HTML Living Standard](https://html.spec.whatwg.org/multipage/) for full details.

 Please note that <a href="https://github.com/features/copilot">copilot<a> wrote most of the content for this entire html-lab.